Digital Transformation in Procurement: 2026 Tech Landscape

 Evaluating Vendors: What CPOs Should Actually Ask

-Both analyst lists provide useful orientation, but they don't replace rigorous internal evaluation.
+Analyst lists provide useful orientation, but they do not replace rigorous internal evaluation.
 The procurement technology market is littered with compelling demos that collapse under real-world conditions.
 Here is a practical framework for cutting through the noise.

 A Pre-Selection Checklist for Procurement Tech Vendors